Are Our Lives Really Shaped by Adversity?

 Our life is actually shaped by the meaning we attached to our experiences.
-So, to live a life full of positive experiences, it's essential to change the way we feel and respond to what happens to us.
+To live a life full of positive experiences it's essential to change the way we feel and respond to what happens to us.

 Perception and feeling are, therefore, critical to the way we experience the world around us.

 Sorrow Or Happiness, It’s Your Choice